nuejs/nue/packages/nuejs.org/docs/tutorial.md

 [page-list]
 ```

-The `[page-list]` tag pulls every post from `blog/`, sorting them by date—newest first.
+The `[page-list]` tag pulls every post from `blog/`, sorting them by date — newest first.
 It’s a quick way to keep the list up to date.

 ### Hot reloading
-Change a post—like its title—and save.
+Change a post — like its title — and save.
 Nue’s hot reloading updates the browser instantly, keeping your workflow smooth without manual refreshes.

 ## Layout
 Layout modules are HTML files that define the blog’s structure, wrapping around your Markdown content for consistency.